eemilhaa/ot-harjoitustyo/documentation/architecture.md

 ## Class descriptions
 ### Game component classes
 #### Player
 This class hosts everything directly related to the player, most importantly the logic related to player movement and controls.
-In a nutshell the player class provides methods for controlling the player movement utilizing pygame events, for updating the player position and for checking for collisions with the game map.
+The player class provides methods for controlling the player movement utilizing pygame events, for updating the player position and for checking for collisions with the game map.

 #### Level
 The game levels are generated with the level class.
-The level class is most importantly responsible for providing a sprite group with all the sprites of the game and an update function to keep track of the level's state.
+The level class is most importantly responsible for providing a sprite group with all the sprites of the current level and an update function to keep track of the level's state.
 A level has a player, and the player is just one of the sprites a level has, just like the map tiles.

+A key point is that the level class does not represent any single level.
+Rather it is implemented with the goal that creating any number of levels using the class is effortless.

 #### Renderer
 The renderer class renders content to the screen.
-A renderer takes a level as content to render, scales it from a small drawing surface to the full-sized display and draws it onto the screen.
+A renderer takes a level as content to render, scales it from a small drawing surface to the full-sized display and draws the scaled surface onto the screen.
   - This scaling is what makes the pixelated look of the game happen
   - Menus do not have a separate renderer as native resolution is used there

 #### GameLoop
 A GameLoop takes a list of levels, a renderer, and a database.
 The loop checks for events, updates the level and stores game results using the database.

+Note that the GameLoop class is implemented to support any number of levels.
+Thus, extending the game with more levels requires minimal effort.

 #### DataBase
-The DataBase class provides the database funcionalities.
-Most importantly functions for storing and querying data.
+The DataBase class provides the database funcionalities to the game and UI.
+This means functions for storing and querying data.
 - Every time a game loop ends, the level to which the player got gets saved
+- The UI queries the database to display stats
   - The database can be queried for the total amount of tries and the highscore (highest level passed)
-- The UI queries the database to display stats
+  - The UI also provides a button for resetting the database

 ### UI classes
 #### Button